HugoCasa/hach-project/index.md

 >Even though the speaker is speaking about the recent events and the urgency to act, the overall sentiment is positive.

 One might expect the weighted sentiment score to fall after natural disasters.
 However these examples show, that after events like tropical storms that cause a lot of damage, when the debate about climate change is likely to fire up again, the weighted sentiment score can still rise.
-As the weighted sentiment score weighs the number of times a quote was used additionally to it's sentiment, it gives a clear picture of the debate at any point.

 <br>

 Let's see how Greta and Trump compare with these two measures: